gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}), will silently discard it.

+Since an SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks cannot use SCTP Restart legacy procedure, in case of need to restart the Association it SHOULD keep on retrying initiating a new Association until the remote SCTP Endpoint will close the existing Association (i.e. due to timeout) and will accept a new one.
+As alternative, depending on the Use Case and the Upper Layer protocol, it MAY use a different SCTP Source port number so that the peer SCTP Endpoint will accept the initiation of the new Association while still supervising the old one.

 # New Parameter Type {#new-parameter-type}